Flexible Fulfilment Services AlternativeRequest a Quote

 To learn more about how ShipBob works, enter your details below and we’ll be in touch.

-Here are some common questions about flexible fulfillment.
+Here are some common questions about flexible fulfilment.

-Do you need a physical store to do flexible fulfillment?
+Do you need a physical store to do flexible fulfilment?

-No. Flexible fulfillment can be as simple as partnering with a 3PL like ShipBob that offers a growing fulfillment network, advanced technology, and a ton of services to meet your needs.
+No. Flexible fulfilment can be as simple as partnering with a 3PL like ShipBob that offers a growing fulfilment network, advanced technology, and a ton of services to meet your needs.

-Flexible fulfillment takes advantage of physical store locations to create temporary fulfillment space if there’s space available.
+Flexible fulfilment takes advantage of physical store locations to create temporary fulfilment space if there’s space available.
 This allows stores to meet demand, especially for seasonality purposes.